0x01g33k/0x01g33k.github.io/_posts/2021-07-31-ASCWG-2021-Qual-Round-Forensics-Challenges-Writeup.md

  <p>1st Challenge: Warmup-01</p>
  ![]({{site.baseurl}}/assets/2021-07-30%2018_39_54-Window.png)
- Description: "let's take things slowly, what's the first thing to do when you get a pic file that has a hidden string in it, in order to extract that string?"
+ Description: ```let's take things slowly, what's the first thing to do when you get a pic file that has a hidden string in it, in order to extract that string?```

  The challenge is extremely easy, looking at the file we get nothing useful
 ![]({{site.baseurl}}/assets/WhatsApp%20Image%202021-07-30%20at%202.28.34%20AM.jpeg)